aerickt/lapwing-for-beginners/src/Chapter-05.md

    - Closest would be `TUFR`
    - #S<ins>T</ins>KPWHRAO*E<ins>UFR</ins>PBLGTSDZ

-Try to convince yourself that you cannot write these words in one stroke, despite the fact that all the sounds can be found on the layout.
-Do not worry about how to actually write these words right now—you will later learn theory that covers these situations.
+To represent a sound in a steno stroke, the sounds should be available on the layout and should fall in the correct order.
+Although the sounds are indeed available on the layout, they fail the second requirement.
+For now, do not worry about writing these words—they involve more advanced chords and concepts that will be introduced later.

 ## Combining single left hand keys